mochi-bytes/mochi-bytes.github.io/index.md

 [//]: # ()
 <img src="Assets/brainstorm2-1.png" alt="tutorial" style="display: block; margin-left: 10px; margin-right: 10px; float: right; width: 45%; margin-bottom: 50px;"/>

 <div style="font-size: 1.3rem;"><b>Use the red button to operate the shutters.
 You can't go into the cups while the shutter is open.
-So memorize the customers' orders then close the shutters</b></div>
+So memorize the customers' orders then close the shutters and get the boba of the proper color</b></div>
 <div style="font-size: 0.7rem; margin-bottom: 100px;">(Because the customers won't like it if they see a cat sucking fish out of their boba XD).</div>

 [//]: # ()